Our research is editorially independent but we may earn a commission for purchases made through our links.

-Texas is a state well-known for its wide-open spaces, cattle ranches, and quirky roadside attractions.
+Texas is a state well-known for its wide-open spaces, cattle ranches, and charming small towns.
 It’s not as famous for its beaches, but there are actually many fun towns that line the southern coast.
 The coastal area of Texas stretches from South Padre Island to the Louisiana border and offers a very different way of experiencing the state.
 Here you’ll find some amazing seafood, kayaking, boating, birdwatching, and pleasant temperatures year-round.

 YOU'RE ALL SET!